mapbox/vector-tile-spec/2.0/README.md

 ### 4.5.
 Feature Attributes

 Feature attributes are encoded as pairs of integers in the `tag` field of a feature.
-The first integer in each pair represents the index of the key in the `keys` set of the `layer` to which the feature belongs.
-The second integer in each pair represents the index of the value in the `values` set of the `layer` to which the feature belongs.
+The first integer in each pair represents the zero-based index of the key in the `keys` set of the `layer` to which the feature belongs.
+The second integer in each pair represents the zero-based index of the value in the `values` set of the `layer` to which the feature belongs.
 Every key index MUST be unique within that feature such that no other attribute pair within that feature has the same key index.
 A feature MUST have an even number of `tag` fields.
-A feature `tag` field MUST NOT contain a key index or value index greater than the number of elements in the layer's `keys` or `values` set, respectively.
+A feature `tag` field MUST NOT contain a key index or value index greater than or equal to the number of elements in the layer's `keys` or `values` set, respectively.

 ### 4.6.
 Example